ifonseca69/project_1_healthcare/README.md

 By systematically exploring trends over time, demographic disparities, and geographical variations, we uncover critical patterns that have important public health implications.
 Addressing these issues through targeted interventions, a focus on health equity, and ongoing research is essential to reducing the burden of heart disease and stroke and improving health outcomes in the United States.

-What we need to add:
-1. Usage and installation instructions
-2. Examples of the application
-3. The results and a summary of the analysis